static-frame/static-frame/doc/source/new.rst

 1.2-dev
 -----------

+Significant performance optimizations to ``IndexHierarchy`` set operations, as well as optimized pathways for determining ``TypeBlocks`` equality.

 JSON metadata in NPY and NPZ encodings of ``Frame`` data now properly encodes and decodes ``np.datetime64`` and ``datetime.date`` objects.